chadananda/cat/Readme.md

 1. Install CAT with `npm install -g cat-cli`.
 2. Set your API key with `cat set-key YOUR_API_KEY`.
 3. Translate a file with `cat translate --file yourfile.txt --style literary`.
-4. Create a side-by-side translation with `cat translate --file yourfile.txt --side-by-side`.
+4. Create a side-by-side translation with `cat side-by-side --file yourfile.txt --style literary`.
 5. Segment a document with `cat segment --file yourfile.txt`.

 For more information on the available commands and options, run `cat --help`.